RentEase

 Uganda's digital infrastructure has never been better positioned for this transition:

-- Uganda registered 42.9 million mobile money accounts by June 2023 — an 11.4% increase from the previous year.
-Your tenants are already digital.
-They just need you to meet them there.
+• Uganda registered 42.9 million mobile money accounts by June 2023, an 11.4% increase on the previous year.
+Your tenants are already digital and waiting for you to meet them there.

-- Mobile connections in Uganda represent 67.7% of the total population as of January 2024 — the hardware is in everyone's hands.
+• Mobile connections in Uganda represent 67.7% of the total population as of January 2024.
+The hardware is already in their hands.

-- The Uganda mobile money market reached USD 133 billion in 2024, with projections to reach USD 1.15 trillion by 2033 at a CAGR of 25.73%.
-This is not a passing trend.
-It is the financial infrastructure of the next decade.
+• The Uganda mobile money market reached USD 133 billion in 2024, with projections to reach USD 1.15 trillion by 2033 at a CAGR of 25.73%.
+That makes mobile money the financial infrastructure of the next decade.

 The question for Uganda's landlords in 2026 is not whether their tenants can pay digitally.
 They already can.
 The question is whether their property management system is built to receive, record, and report on those payments professionally.